antmicro/benchalot/README.md

     markdown-table:
         format: md
         filename: example.md
         columns: [tag, input, thread]   # Column names which will be used to group the results in the table.
 By default names of all variables are used.
         metrics: [time]                 # Metrics which will be included in the table.
 By default all metrics are included.
-        pivot: "{{stage}} {{metric}}" # Result columns' name pattern, containing names of the variables which will be used to create columns.
+        pivot: "{{stage}} {{metric}}"   # Result column name pattern, containing names of the variables which will be used to create columns.
         stats: ["min", "median", "max"] # Statistics which will be calculated for each result column.
 Available are: `min`, `max`, `mean`, `std` and `relative`.

     # HTML version of the `md` format.